-Skip to main content
+Skip to content

-Getting started with Go
+Getting started in Go

 Getting started with Go is easy.
 Go to go.dev and install the Go compiler for your machine.
 In case you don’t want to install anything locally, you can get started with Go in Docker too.
 (Fun fact: Docker was written in Go)